What Happens Next

 We go through the form carefully and points are awarded through the allocations system in line with the current Allocation Policy.
 A summary of the points awarded for different categories of housing need can be found on our allocation details page

-You will be sent a letter confirming the number of points allocated and the areas you have chosen.
+You will be sent a letter confirming the number of points allocated to you and the areas you have chosen.
 If you need to speak to your housing officer about your application click the Contact Housing link on the box on the right of this page.

 Please remember that positions on a list change from week to week, according to whether other applicants come onto or leave the waiting list or whether the circumstances of other applicants change.